ebullient/ttrpg-convert-cli/README.md

 1. Install JBang: https://www.jbang.dev/documentation/guide/latest/installation.html

-2. Install the pre-built jar:
+2. Install the pre-built release:

     ```shell
-    jbang app install --name 5e-convert --force --fresh https://jitpack.io/dev/ebullient/json5e-convert-cli/1.0.15/json5e-convert-cli-1.0.15-runner.jar
+    jbang app install --name 5e-convert --force --fresh https://github.com/ebullient/json5e-convert-cli/releases/download/1.0.15/json5e-convert-cli-1.0.15-runner.jar
     ```

-3. Run the command:
+    If you want the latest unreleased snapshot:

     ```shell
+    jbang app install --name 5e-convert --force --fresh https://jitpack.io/dev/ebullient/json5e-convert-cli/199-SNAPSHOT/json5e-convert-cli-199-SNAPSHOT-runner.jar
+    ```

+    There may be a pause if you download the snapshot, as it is rebuilt on demand.

+    > 🔹 Feel free to use an alternate alias by replacing the value specified as the name: `--name 5e-convert`, and adjust the commands shown below accordingly.

+3. Verify the install by running the command:

+    ```shell
     5e-convert --help
     ```

-    > Feel free to use an alternate alias by replacing the value specified as the name: `--name 5e-convert`, and adjust the commands shown below accordingly.

 ## Build and run (optional)